 Clearly, there are some things you don’t need to bargain over, such as bus, plane, hotels and metro tickets, or even restaurants bills, because the government set the price and supervise it.

-In this post, we tell you some Farsi expressions which can help you to deal with money-related stuff.
+In this post, we tell you some Farsi expressions which can help you to deal with money-related stuff on your Iran tours.

 Some general phrases you can use to bargain in Farsi